What is Botox?

 BOTOX is a protein serum used by physicians to treat and prevent wrinkles on the face caused by underlying muscle contraction.
 It is one of the best non-surgical forms of facial rejuvenation available today and is capable of producing dramatic results in a short amount of time.
 It’s been the most popular non-surgical cosmetic treatment in the world with over 4.6 million procedures performed in 2015 alone.

 What are the benefits of Botox?

-In order to avoid discomfort and to allow greater precision of delivery, the physician uses a tiny needle to administer Botox to the specified facial area.
+In order to avoid discomfort and to allow greater precision of delivery, our practitioners use a tiny needle to administer Botox to the specified facial area.
 Most patients remark that discomfort is minimal and lasts only briefly.
 Botox generally takes 3-10 days to take effect.
 A few benefits of this procedure are:

 - Effective for treatment of: